 A new study published in September 2021 in the Journal of Clinical Psychopharmacology provides more evidence that CBD affects the experience of THC.

-But what's common knowledge in the cannabis community doesn't always turn out to be 100% accurate, so it's always important to conduct research to see if the wisdom of cannabis enthusiasts is really true.
+But what's common knowledge in the marijuana community doesn't always turn out to be 100% accurate, so it's always important to conduct research to see if the wisdom of cannabis enthusiasts is really true.
 And to make sure we can understand how the use of cannabis can affect medical patients' health.

 This new research was conducted in Spain, and it discovered that CBD does in fact reduce how intoxicating the experience of consuming cannabis is.
 We'll have a look at the details of their study below.